-The pump must be stopped and in LL0 or LL1 in order to prime the fluid path.
+The pump must stopped and in LL0 or LL1 in order to prime the fluid path.
 If the pump is in LL2, you cannot prime the fluid path.

-NOTE: If you are not changing the fluid container but wish to prime the fluid path, you may prime the pump as described below.
+NOTE: If you are not changing the fluid container but wish to prime the fluid path, you may follow the same procedure.